 Library visitors will also have the opportunity to take part in programs about the environment.
 Crafts, games and storytelling are all planned, and some of My Tree House’s partners include the National Parks Board and the National Environment Agency.
 Plans are in the works to set up tours for school groups as well.

 My Tree House is already receiving recognition, even though it just officially opened its doors.
 The BCA Green Mark Platinum Award, which is only bestowed upon the most eco-friendly buildings in Singapore, was given to the library.
 In addition, the children’s collection is housed within the National Library Building, which received both the Green Mark Platinum Award and first place in the ASEAN Energy Efficiency Awards.

 People around the world are making an effort to live a greener life.
-From carpooling and using public transportation to hiring the most eco-friendly pest control Temecula has to offer, there is a renewed focus on the environment.
+From carpooling to using public transportation, there is a renewed focus on the environment.
 Singapore’s library is just one step toward making sure the younger generation appreciates nature and remains committed to taking care of the Earth.